GB3UHF - beacons designed for the 21st Century

 advanced technical features and facilities, and the story of GB3VHF which is

-one of the longest serving amateur radio beacons in the world.
-This is only the
+one of the longest serving amateur radio beacons in the world and also details

-I have been the beacon keeper for some ten years now, and previous to that
+I have been the GB3VHF beacon keeper for some seventeen years now, and

-I was involved to a high degree with the maintenance of the beacon for several
+previous to that I was involved to a high degree with the maintenance of the

 Good DX and regards